ExFace/Core/Docs/developer_docs/app_as_container.md

-# The app as dependency container
+# The app as a dependency container

 As described in the [metamodel section](../understanding_the_metamodel/app.md), an app contains everything needed for a meaningfull application to run on the plattform.
 So, from the point of view of a developer, it is nothing else than an installable package with it's own dependency container allowing code from outside to access it's functionality in a standardized way.